Sitecore/jss/docs/data/routes/docs/client-frameworks/angular/angular-tips/en.md

 export class MyModule { }
 ```

 There aren't changes in your component module.
-If you use multiple components lazy-loading you need to have same value  for `loadChildren` if the components are from same module and also the path value need to be same with component name from lazy-loading module inicialization.
+If you use multiple components lazy-loading, you need to have same value for `loadChildren` if the components are from same module and also the path value need to be same with component name from lazy-loading module initialization.

 ```js
 @NgModule({